Escutche0n/Escutche0n.github.io/_posts/2019-10-15-printer-connect-uob.md

 guid: urn:uuid:bd69ccfc-e840-4bc4-99ec-54cefac7f749
 tags:
     - tutorial
+	- university
 ---

-# How to Connect UOB Printers to a Mac?
+# How to Connect UOB Printers to your Macbook?

 > **Print via email** is available for occasional use.
 >